enkidevs/curriculum/web/html-and-css-basics/citation-elements/intro-bdi.md

 * The points will display before the name.
 * The name will not display at all.
-* The numbers will not display at all.
 * The name will display in front of the points.
 * Nothing without CSS styles added.